secretSauceLab/clove/README.md

 # clove

 A FastAPI intake API for patient advocacy case management.
-Clove is the internal intake layer that powers Cinnamon's case pipeline — handling everything from first contact with a patient to document processing, status tracking, and case notes.
+Clove is the internal intake layer that powers Cinnamon's case pipeline; handling everything from first contact with a patient to document processing, status tracking, and case notes.

 Named after the spice.